knobs-dials/wetsuite-dev/src/wetsuite/README.md

 ### Quick experiments
-The easiest way to experiment without any installation is probably notebooks on google colab.
+The easiest way to experiment, without wotting about installation, is probably notebooks on google colab - open an interesting example [from the `examples` directory](../../examples) and click on `Open in colab`

-Check the `examples` directory.

 ### Local install